Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Introduction

-However, from the perspective of active inference~\cite{Suzuki2023} to reduce the prediction error of the model, using a method in which the LLM actively modifies its output is important (Fig. ~\ref{fig:intro}b).
-Through dialog with the external world, the researchers are working to reduce the gap between the LLM and the real world.
-In this study, the developed LLM can evaluate the uncertainty of its planning output of robot tasks and asks collaborators questions regarding the modification points.
-Because the LLM automatically provides corrective actions, the ambiguity of the action instructions is expected to be resolved by the collaborators' answers to the questions, thereby reducing the cost of designing the initial action instructions.
+On the other hand, from the perspective of active inference~\cite{Suzuki2023} to reduce the prediction error of the model, it is important to use a method in which the LLM actively modifies its output (Fig.~\ref{fig:intro}b).
+Through dialog with the external world, we work to reduce the gap between the LLM and the real world.
+This paper makes the LLM evaluate the uncertainty of its own planning output of robot tasks, and ask questions to collaborators regarding the modification points.
+Since the LLM automatically provides the corrective actions, the ambiguity of the action instructions is expected to be resolved by the collaborators' answers to the questions, thereby reducing the cost of designing the initial action instructions.

-Based on the above discussion, in this study, we focused on modifying the active output of the LLM and performed a study to clarify the robot action plans (RAPs).
-In the proposed method, the LLM interactively modifies its output by presenting information that is missing from the final planning result.
-We used ChatGPT~\cite{ChatGPT} as an interactive LLM and verified the effectiveness of the proposed method through interactive experiments using examples of robot cooking tasks.
+Based on the above background, we focus on (b) active output modification of LLM, and study to clarify robot action plans.
+In the proposed method, the LLM interactively modifies its output by presenting information that is missing in relation to the final planning result.
+We use ChatGPT~\cite{ChatGPT} as an interactive LLM, and verify the effectiveness of the above method through interactive experiments using examples of the robot cooking task.